rocky-linux/documentation/docs/books/learning_bash/07-loops.md

 1
 ```

 The `exit` command ends the script immediately.
-It is possible to specify the return code of the script by specifying it as an argument (from `0` to `255`).
+It is possible to specify the return code of the script by giving it as an argument (from `0` to `255`).
 If no argument is given, the return code of the last command of the script will be passed to the `$?` variable.

 ## The `break` / `continue` commands